TwoFistedJustice/square-pie/readme.md

 ```

 Tests may still fail due to timeout.
 Supposedly Jest has a way to extend the timeout, but the method outlined in
 their docs does not seem to actually affect anything.
+That or I did it wrong.

 ## Testing on Wix Velo